scottsuk0306/scottsuk0306.github.io/_posts/2022-09-07-transformers.md

 # [Paper Review] Attention Is All You Need

-ln this posting, I will very briefly review the paper Attention Is All You Need with some implementation details.
+ln this posting, I will very briefly review the paper Attention Is All You Need.
 I first want to summarize the whole paper by answering the following questions.
 Those questions are adopted from Andrew Ng’s career advice.
-You can see it here, too.
+You can see it [here](https://scottsuk0306.github.io/2022/07/04/how-to-read-papers.html), too.

 If you want rigorous mathematical details about the transformer architecture and multi-head attention, I recommend you to move onto the original paper after reading this post.